 How to read your racecard

-One of the first things to do is to get a racing programme at the racecourse (Turf Guide, Punters Way, Racing Guide) or take out the racing pages of the local dailies like Sin Chew Daily and China Press.
+One of the first things to do is to get a racing programme at the racecourse (Turf Guide, Punters Way, Racing Guide) or take out the racing pages of the local dailies like Chinese newspaper, China Press.

 It contains information on the race track and the racecards will tell you everything about the race and the runners including recommendation on the horse with a high chance of winning.
 It also provides a track record on the horses, trainers or jockeys.
 Check out the race distance of the previous runs as it is a good indicator on its chances.